 Carry both.
 Cards are accepted in major hotels and restaurants, but cash is essential for entrance fees, local markets, and small shops.

-Do I need vaccinations before travelling to Nepal?
+Do I need vaccinations before traveling to Nepal?

 Recommended vaccinations include Hepatitis A and B, Typhoid, and Tetanus.
 Consult your doctor for personalized advice.